Helping millions of people navigate the world of technology.

 Hide pointer option

-8. Update the Mouse Driver
+Fix 5: Update the Mouse Driver

-When you connect any external peripheral to your PC, a driver would be present to allow the communication between the mouse and your computer.
+When you connect any external peripheral to your PC, a driver will be present to allow communication between the mouse and your computer.
 If this driver stops working, you may face trouble while interfacing your wired mouse with the PC, resulting in the cursor not being shown.
 Here’s how you can update the mouse’s driver on Windows 11.

 Step 1: Click on the search icon in the taskbar to bring up the Windows 11 search bar.